AgusCarrizo94/AgusCarrizo94/README.md

 - 👋 Hi Everyone!!!

 - I’m Agustin Carrizo Del Rio.
 I'm a web developer currently working in a tech company as Tech Lead, but before that I was an implementation consultant in the same company.
-I have experience working with JavaScripts frameworks such as React, Next and Node.
+I have experience working with JavaScripts frameworks (React, Next and Node) and have some experience with Python (Django and Flask).
 I also have experience with SQL and noSQL databases.

 - I’m looking to collaborate on any project I can put hands into so you can reach me via my personal Email or via my Linkedin, you can see them in my GitHub profile page.